willfindlay/COMP5900T-Notes/notes.md

 # Unix

-## Paul Chapter 5.4 Setuid bit and effective userid(eUID)
+## Paul Chapter 5.4 Setuid, Setgid, RUID, EUID, SUID

-- SETUID BIT:
+- Setuid bit:
-   - When a process runs a program with this bit set, the process's userid will be set to the owner's userid so that the calling process can have more resources
+   - when a process runs a program with this bit set, the process's userid will be set to the owner's userid so that the calling process can have more resources
-   - small s means executable with setuid, while big S means etuid bit but not executable
+   - `s` means executable with setuid
+   - `S` means setuid bit but not executable

-- SETGID BIT:
+- Setgid:
-   - Analogous to SETUID, but applies to groups
+   - analogous to setuid, but applies to groups

-- Real UID(rUID):
+- Real UID (RUID):
-   - Process' owner
+   - process' owner

-- Effective UID(eUID):
+- Effective UID (EUID):
-   - Determines privileges on resource access requests, changes to allow non-privileged user to access files(owned by root)
+   - determines privileges on resource access requests, changes to allow non-privileged user to access files (owned by root)

-- Saved UID(sUID):
+- Saved UID (SUID):
-   - Works in the opposite direction as eUID, dropping privileges from root to non-privileged user
+   - saves UID when a process needs to lower its privileges temporarily
+   - EUID is saved as SUID and then changed
+   - it can return its EUID to SUID later
 - PID:
-   - When a process forks, it creates another process with the same parent UID(rUID,eUID,sUID)
+   - when a process forks, it creates another process with the same parent UID triple (RUID, EUID, SUID)
    - PID is new for child process
+   - kernel version = TGID (thread group ID)
+- TID
+    - same as PID but for threads
+    - kernel version = PID (not to be confused with userspace PID, which is TGID)

 ## Paul Chapter 5.5 Directory permissions and inode-based example

-- Each directory has a list of entries structured as follows:
+- each directory has a list of entries structured as follows:
    - dir-entry = (d-name, d-inode), where d-name is directory name and d-inode is the file's inode

-- Directory permissions:
+- directory permissions:
    - R: list contents
    - W: edit contents, however X is also needed to rename and delete files
    - X: traverse and search, allows access to inode meta-data
-   - setuid: no meaning
+   - setuid: no meaning (used to mean something historically)
    - setgid: group value assigned to group created the dir-entry
    - t-bit(text/sticky bit): prevents deleting or renaming of other people's files within dir.
 Root and owner have all controls

-- World-writable files:
+- world-writable files:
    - If second last bit is w then it is world-writable

-- Figure 5.6 in Paul's book has a great pic for dir structured
+- figure 5.6 in Paul's book has a great pic for dir structured

-- A common system default for directories is 777(default mask 022), thus the combined default permission for a directory is 755(RWX for user, RX for others and groups)
+- a common system default for directories is 777 (default mask 022)
+    - results in 755 (rwx for user, rx for others and groups)